Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 The renunciates in Nimbark sampraday are known as babaji's.
 They do not wear saffron, they wear a white dhoti with no pleat and white or yellow shaul.

 ## Scripture's
-Their are many different scriptures, but the main scriptures that are focused on are: `Bhagavad Gita`, `Srimad Bhagavatam`, `Bhakta Maal` and the rasiks recite `Maha Vani`.
+Their are many different scriptures, but the main scriptures that are focused on are: `Bhagavad Gita`, `Srimad Bhagavatam`, `Bhakta Maal` and the rasik saints recite `Maha Vani`.

 There are some scholarly Nimbark ashrams that Study Sanskrit, Vedanta and Nimbarkji's scriptures.
 But those ashrams are few.